How I’ve Grown and Structured my Creative Business

 I felt that boxwood plants are timeless, yet have the possibility to be whimsical.
 To me, they represent a specific timeless style.
 I also love the symmetry of the word ‘boxwood’ – so, Boxwood Avenue it was!

 I didn’t have the capital to put into a shop or to invest into marketing, so I knew I had my work cut out for me.
 I was 22, and I am very glad I didn’t jump into opening a shop right away.
 I had (and still have) so much to learn!
+Since then, I have made several different investments to Boxwood Avenue Grow.

 So I started a blog, in hopes of building a brand to open a successful online homeware shop.
 When I first started out, I really had no idea what I was doing.
 I wasn’t sure what a blog was and felt really lost and often very frustrated.